josephspurrier/surfstack-routing/README.md

 Single class that determines if a request URL maps to a class and method.

+For more examples of different route wildcards combinations, check out the tests.

 For this example, we'll assume you have a class called: SurfStack\Test\TestClass.
 The class will have two methods called: foo and bar.